It might come as a surprise to hear that your dose of thyroid medication will probably need to be changed constantly throughout your life.

 Remember back to some of the more basic principles of thyroid hormone physiology:

-In the healthy state (we will talk about what happens when you start taking thyroid medication), your thyroid gland produces thyroid hormone at a fairly steady rate (1).
+In a healthy state (we will talk about what happens when you start taking thyroid medication), your thyroid gland produces thyroid hormone at a fairly steady rate (1).

 This means that day in and day out your thyroid gland is constantly pumping out thyroid hormone to meet the demands of your body.